 In addition, a teacher’s most valuable resource is the community of colleagues.
 One teacher may be having difficulty engaging a student in a particular subject.
 But a colleague may have already found a way to adjust instruction technique, environment or content to help that student engage.
 Solving day-to-day teaching problems can be as simple as getting together with a co-worker, reflecting and finding out what works for them.

-Creating a safe environment and structured time for honest reflection and collaboration among a school’s community of teachers is an important task for C&I leadership.
+Creating a safe environment and structured time for honest reflection and collaboration among a school’s community of teachers is an important task for educators in C&I leadership roles.
 By studying active reflection and incorporating it into teaching practices, C&I personnel can empower teachers to improve.
 Integrating reflection into curricula can help students deepen engagement in their own learning.
 As a whole, promoting reflection for teachers and students alike can affect educational growth for the entire school community.